cysouw/YAST/text/yast.md

 - ^* *Die Befragung **bald** wird mit einem Schweigen beginnen*.
 :::

+free, vorfeld

+often semi-transparent

 Two additional phenomena are excluded here from the class of adverbs.
 First, the ingredients used in the syntactic function of "preverbial modifier" should also be considered separately (cf. Cysouw 2023: #sec9.2.4).
 Preverbial modifiers construct new compound verbs, like the adjectives *leer‑* and *voll‑* in verbs like *leerfischen* or *volltanken*.
 These are not included here as adverbs.
 There is also a small set of non-adjectival preverbials (cf. Cysouw 2023: #sec9.2.5), like *weg‑* and *hoch‑* in compound verbs like *wegfahren* and *hochspringen*.
 In such compound usage these are also not included here as adverbs.

-Second, the double prepositions *voran, voraus, vorbei, vorüber* are often listed as adverbs, but they cannot be used as adverbial admodifiers and will not be classified as adverbs here.
-They can be used as preverbials in compound verbs, like in *voranlaufen, vorauslaufen, vorbeilaufen, vorüberlaufen*.
-Except for *voran*, they can be used as predicative heads, like in *es ist vorbei/vorüber* and *er ist den anderen voraus*.
-Finally, *voran* can be used as a postposition governing a dative case, like *dem Festzug voran*.
-However, the four ingredients *voran, voraus, vorbei, vorüber* cannot be used as an adverbial modifier and are consequently not adverbs (differently from *vorab*, which is an adverb).

 Now, investigating the class of adverbs in more detail, there turn out to be at least five different subclasses depending on their syntactic possibilities.
 All adverbs can all be used adverbially, but they differ in whether they can be used as referential head, as predicative head and/or as attributive admodifier.
 Confusingly, the resulting syntactic classes do not show any obvious semantic differentiation, so they will simply be numbered here.
 There is a tendency for adverbs with a local meaning to have more syntactic uses, and adverbs with a modal meaning to have fewer syntactic uses.
 However, this is just a statistical tendency and it is completely unclear to me whether this observation has any ramifications for the understanding of the different syntactic possibilities of adverbs.